Velas is a coastal town on the island of São Jorge in the Azores, known for

 where visitors can walk among basalt cottages and view the tower

-symbol of resilience for the community, representing both loss and
+become a symbol of resilience for the community, representing both

-survival.
-The site is often included in walking routes through
+loss and survival.
+The site is often included in walking routes

-Urzelina, where the contrast between the peaceful coastal scenery and
+through Urzelina, where the contrast between the peaceful coastal

-the violent geological past is especially striking.
-The tower’s
+scenery and the violent geological past is especially striking.
+The

-presence offers a quiet but powerful reminder of the island’s volcanic
+tower’s presence offers a quiet but powerful reminder of the island’s

 -